top of page

 Are you providing any meals at all?

-Maybe!
-We may ask Hiroko or another caterer to make some optional lunches or dinners during class days.
+Yes, we will have 2-3 caterers to make some optional lunches or dinners during class days.
 This will be optional, and for an extra fee.
 Stay tuned for updates.
 We will be sending students a catering questionnaire to see who is interested in potential catered meals.

 Where can I eat?